RobertMartinis/DIP_IT-Docs/docs/documentation-of-features-and-settings/adduct.md

 | M+3 | Third isotope peak |
 | M+n | Higher isotope peaks, up to M+6 |

-The output can include expected m/z, observed m/z, ppm error, detection status, and intensity values across sections.
+The output includes a .CSV of expected m/z, observed m/z, ppm error, and intensity values across sections, grouped together by their monoisotopic m/z.

 ## All sections